johnConstant/CI-portfolio-project-1/README.md

 ### Specials Panel
 The menu page also contanis a panel for advertising the daily/weekly special.
 The panel allows for the inclusion of an image to illustrate new dishes to guests.
 The price and description are clearly marked.
 This panel can be added and changed as many times as necessary.
 A second instance of the panel exists on the page for the Chef's recommendation.

+User stories covered: 1, 2, 3, 7, 12, 14

 ![Specials Panel](docs/features/feature_special.png)

 ### Image Gallery

 The gallery page contains images on the restaurant, food being made and the restaurant itself.
 This helps to illustrate the quality of the food, the fact that the food is hand made and the atmosphere within the restaurant.
 The gallery is fully responsive and the images columns decrease as the screen size does.

+User stories covered: 1, 7

 ![Gallery](docs/features/feature_gallery.png)

 ### Opening Hours

-On the contact page the user can find information about how to contact us such as the phone number and email address if they would like to contact us directly.
+On the contact page the user can find information about how to contact us such as the phone number, address and email address if they would like to contact us directly.
 It also has an area with the Opening Hours to let them know when we are open.

+User stories covered: 4, 5, 10, 16

 ![Opening Hours](docs/features/feature_map_hours.png)